 Our Philosophy – The Five Tenets of Sustainability

-When the Gardens became its own incorporated association in 2017, Garden-members decided that there needed to be some further guiding principles, to ensure that all of their future actions and decisions would continue to support the future growth and sustainability of the Gardens, while also enriching the wider Innisfail community.
-As a consequence, the following ‘Five Tenets of Sustainability’ were created.
+The Gardens are guided by ‘Five Tenets of Sustainability’.
+These tenets were decided upon by Garden-Members to ensure that everything we do will continue to support the future growth and sustainability of the Gardens, while enriching the wider Innisfail and Cassowary Coast community.
 To learn more about our ‘Five Tenets’, click on the titles below.Tenet One – Recycling

 In a world drowning in rubbish, the Gardens have a responsibility to ensure that everything we use and consume is properly disposed of once it reaches the end of its life-cycle.
 This means incorporating all aspects of recycling into the operation of the Gardens, including: